© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn Fawr round cairn is a scheduled monument protected by Cadw under reference BR322.
 View the official record →

-Garn Fawr round cairn is a Neolithic or Bronze Age funerary monument located in Breconshire, Wales, situated within the upland landscape characteristic of prehistoric ritual sites in the region.
+Garn Fawr round cairn is a prehistoric funerary monument located in Breconshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR322.

 Garn Fawr round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn Fawr round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR322.